ginkida/ginkida/README.md

 <div align="justify">

 ## 🚀 A Glimpse Into My Journey
 By the light of day, I architect and direct systems, weaving the complex web of technology into scalable solutions.
 But as the sun sets, I trade codes for notes, delving into the art of singing and savoring the sweetness of life.
-My passion lies not just in constructing digital infrastructures but also in the relentless pursuit of knowledge and innovation.
+My passion lies in constructing digital infrastructures and the relentless pursuit of knowledge and innovation.
 Join me on this perpetual odyssey of learning and technological exploration.

 </div>